Tammareddy Bharadwaja

-Tammreddy Bharadwaja is an Indian film director and producer who works in Telugu cinema.
-Bharadwaja directed over 20 films and produced around 10 films in his career.
-He also served as the president of the APFCC (Andhra Pradesh Film Chamber of Commerce).
-He is known for his role as a liaison between Telugu film producers and film workers unions.
-He is the son of Tammareddy Krishna Murthy, a veteran film producer who received the Raghupathi Venkaiah Award.
+Tammreddy Bharadwaja is an Indian film director and producer known for his work in Telugu cinema.
+Over his career, Bharadwaja directed more than 20 films and produced around 15 films.
+He also served as the president of the Telugu Film Chamber of Commerce.
+He is known for his role as a liaison between film producers and workers' unions.
+Bharadwaja is the son of veteran producer Tammareddy Krishna Murthy, a recipient of the prestigious Raghupathi Venkaiah Award.

-Bharadwaja started his film career as a producer with Kothala Rayudu (1979).
-His second film was Mogudu Kavali (1980).
-Both of them starred Chiranjeevi and were commercially successful.
-He later turned a director and made successful films like Alajadi (1989), Pachani Samsaram (1993), Swarnakka (1998).
-In 2006, he directed Pothe Poni which won the Nandi Award for Best Feature Film - Gold.
+Bharadwaja began his career as a producer with Kothala Rayudu (1979), followed by Mogudu Kavali (1980), both of which starred Chiranjeevi and achieved commercial success.
+He later transitioned to directing, delivering successful films such as Alajadi (1990), Pachani Samsaram (1993), and Swarnakka (1998).
+In 2006, he directed Pothe Poni, which won the Nandi Award for Best Feature Film (Gold).

 Early life

 Tammreddy Bharadwaja is born in a film family.
 His father, Tammareddy Krishna Murthy is a film producer who received the Raghupathi Venkaiah Award.
 His brother Lenin Babu is also a film director.

 Since his childhood, Bharadwaja was interested in labour problems.
 His father was a communist.
 Bharadwaja was a union member in Students' Union Federation.
 Due to these reasons, he was attracted towards labour union problems.
 Later on in his career, this made him useful as a liaison between Telugu film producers and film workers' unions.

 Bharadwaja did his schooling in Wesley High School, Secunderabad.
 He later did his B. E. in the College of Engineering, Osmania University.